 Photo by Alyssa Rosenheck.
 Interior by Decorist Celebrity designer Jessica McCarthy.

 A Brightly Chic Gathering Spot

 One of our favorite qualities of black rooms is how easily it lends itself to a chic and modern look.
 We're referring to spaces that feature beautiful streamlined pieces alongside sleek stone accents, metallic touches, and soft, luxurious textures.

-This dining room reflects all of those elements, with its modern farmhouse dining furniture, gold accent mirror and stool, and sheepskin and a vintage-style rug.
-The black walls also bounce natural light beautifully throughout.
+This black dining room reflects all of those elements, with its modern farmhouse dining furniture, gold accent mirror and stool, and sheepskin and a vintage-style rug.
+The walls here also bounce natural light beautifully throughout.
 The result is an open-feeling gathering space that has an at-ease atmosphere and a polished look.
 The collection of black-and-white, rock-'n-roll photographs add another dose of chic edge.

 Photo by Lesley Unruh for One Kings Lane.
 Interior by Thom Filicia.